NVIDIA/NeMo-Guardrails/nemoguardrails/eval/data/topical/README.md

 ### Chit-chat dataset

 We are using a slightly modified version of the chit-chat dataset available [here](https://github.com/rahul051296/small-talk-rasa-stack).
-For this dataset, we have configured a [Guardrail app](./chitchat) that already has the:
+For this dataset, we have configured a [Guardrail app](./chitchat) that already has:
 - Config file: `config.yml`
 - A set of defined flows: `flows.co`
 - A set of predefined bot messages for the topical rails: `bot.co`